CultivateHQ/cultivateHQ.com/source/posts/2015-10-20-phoenix-elm-6.html.md

     We've added an `onClick` function to our attributes, which takes the Msg to be sent, and the current seat, as its argument.

     <div class="callout">
       Our <code>Toggle</code> Msg needs to have the clicked Seat as an argument.
 However the <code>onClick</code> function can only accept one argument.
 So how do we get the Seat in there?
 We can do this in the same way as we would in maths, by denoting precedence of function execution with parentheses.
-When we write <code>onClick (Toggle seat)</code> what we are doing is creating a [partial function](https://wiki.haskell.org/Partial_functions) that binds the clicked seat to the Toggle function call.
+When we write <code>onClick (Toggle seat)</code> what we are doing is creating a <a href="https://wiki.haskell.org/Partial_functions">partial function</a> that binds the clicked seat to the Toggle function call.
 In other words, we create a Toggle function where we have already provided the Seat argument.
-This technique is known as [currying](https://en.wikipedia.org/wiki/Currying).
+This technique is known as <a href="https://en.wikipedia.org/wiki/Currying">currying</a>.
     </div>

 2. We need to import the onClick event for this to work.